-5.2 Usefulness of Wrong-Path References
+4.2.
+Usefulness of Wrong-path References

 Wrong-path references can increase performance by prefetching data or reduce performance by polluting the caches.
-We explain the impact of these effects on performance by examining the usefulness of wrong-path data and instruction references.
-We categorize the misses caused by wrong-path references into three groups:
+We explain the impact of these effects on performance by examining the accuracy of wrong-path data and instruction references.
+We categorize the misses caused by wrong-path references in three groups:

-- Unused wrong-path miss: caused by a wrong-path reference, but the allocated cache line is never used by a correct-path reference or it is evicted before being used. - Fully used wrong-path miss: caused by a wrongpath reference and the allocated cache line is later used by a correct-path reference.
-In this case, the wrong-path reference saves the full cache miss penalty. - 3.
-Partially used wrong-path miss: initiated by a wrong-path reference and later required by a correct-path reference while the request is in flight.
-In this case, the wrong-path reference saves part of the cache miss penalty.
+- 1. Unused wrong-path miss: caused by a wrong-path reference, but the allocated cache line is never used by a correct-path reference or it is evicted before being used. - 2.
+Fully-used wrong-path miss: caused by a wrong-path reference and the allocated cache line is later used by a correct-path reference. - 3.
+Partially-used wrong-path miss: initiated by a wrong-path reference and later required by a correct-path reference while the request is in flight.

-Fig. 11 shows the number of data cache misses for two processor models.
+Figure 10 shows the number of data cache misses for two processor models.
 The leftmost stacked bar for each benchmark shows the number of data cache misses for the baseline model that executes wrong-path memory references.
 The rightmost bar shows the number of data cache misses for a simulator that does not model wrong-path references.
 We show the raw number of misses in this figure to illustrate the impact data cache misses can have on performance.
-We observe that the number of correct-path data cache misses is reduced by 13 percent on average when wrongpath references are modeled correctly, which hints at why most benchmarks benefit from wrong-path references.
-This reduction is most significant in vpr (30 percent) and mcf (26 percent).
-In mcf, this reduction affects the IPC positively (as was shown in Fig. 3) because most (90 percent) of the wrong-path data cache misses are fully or partially used.
-Wrong-path data cache misses that also miss in the L2 cache provide very accurate long-latency prefetches in mcf and this positively impacts the IPC.
-However, in vpr, many unused wrong-path data cache misses cause significant pollution in the L2 cache, as we show in Section 5.3.
+We observe that the number of correct-path data cache misses are reduced by 13% on average when wrong-path references are modeled correctly, which hints at why most benchmarks benefit from wrong-path references.
+This reduction is most significant in vpr (30%) and mcf (26%).
+In mcf, this reduction affects the IPC positively (as was shown in Figure 4) because most (90%) of the wrong-path data cache misses are fully or partially used.
+Wrong-path data cache misses that also miss in the L2 cache provide very accurate long-latency prefetches in mcf, and this positively impacts the IPC.
+However, in vpr, many unused wrong-path data cache misses cause significant pollution in the L2 cache, as we show in section 4.3.
 Therefore, vpr's performance is adversely affected by wrong-path data references.
-On average, 76 percent of the wrong-path data cache misses are fully or partially used.
+On average, 76% of the wrong-path data cache misses are fully or partially used.

-Fig. 12 shows the number of instruction cache misses for the same two processor models.
-We observe that only gcc, crafty, perlbmk, and vortex can be affected by wrong-path instruction references because only these benchmarks incur a significant number of instruction cache misses.
+Figure 11 shows the number of instruction cache misses for the same two processor models.
+We observe that only gcc, crafty, perlbmk, and vortex can be affected by wrong-path instruction references, because only these benchmarks incur a significant number of instruction cache misses.
 The accuracy of wrong-path instruction requests is lower than that of wrong-path data requests.
-On average, 69 percent of the wrong-path instruction cache misses are fully or partially used.
-Only 60 percent of wrong-path instruction cache misses are fully or partially used in gcc and the pollution caused by the other 40 percent, which are unused, is the reason why gcc loses performance due to wrong-path references.
-On the other hand, used wrong-path instruction cache misses in perlbmk and vortex provide a significant performance increase.
+On average, 69% of the wrong-path instruction cache misses are fully or partially used.
+Only 60% of wrong-path instruction cache misses are fully or partially used in gcc and the pollution caused by the other 40%, which are unused, is the reason why gcc loses performance due to wrong-path references.
+On the other hand, used wrong-path instruction cache misses in perlbmk and vortex provide significant performance increase.